MicrosoftDocs/winrt-api/windows.networking.sockets/windows_networking_sockets.md

 # Windows.Networking.Sockets

 ## -description
-Provides sockets and WebSockets classes to use for network communications and classes for real-time network notifications received in the background for Windows Store app.
+Provides sockets and WebSockets classes to use for network communications and classes for real-time network notifications received in the background for UWP apps.

 ## -remarks
 The [Windows.Networking.Sockets](windows_networking_sockets.md) namespace provides classes and interfaces for networking that use sockets and WebSockets.
 The primary classes include: